RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ![our component visible on the other tab of Backstage](./component-on-other-tab.png)

-## Conclusion
+## Next steps

 You now have enough knowledge to add users, groups and components to the Backstage service catalog.
-In a future guide, we will explore how you can use this information to improve discoverability.
+Next, let's [add some documentation for the component we just created](/docs/getting-started/technical-documentation/).